parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-3/interactions/README.txt.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now ported to support OpenMP Offload for heterogeneous architectures, including support for NVIDIA GPUs and other accelerators compatible with OpenMP Offload.
+SimpleMOC-kernel is now an OpenMP Offload code and supports architectures that are compatible with OpenMP 4.5+ offloading, including many modern CPUs and GPUs.

 ==============================================================================
 Quick Start Guide